simolus3/drift/docs/docs/Dart API/tables.md

 ---

-data:
-  title: "Dart tables"
+title: Dart tables
-  description: "Everything there is to know about defining SQL tables in Dart."
+description: Everything there is to know about defining SQL tables in Dart.
-  weight: 1
-template: layouts/docs/single
-path: /docs/getting-started/advanced_dart_tables/

 ---

-{% assign snippets = 'package:drift_docs/snippets/dart_api/tables.dart.excerpt.json' | readString | json_decode %}
-{% assign setup = 'package:drift_docs/snippets/setup/database.dart.excerpt.json' | readString | json_decode %}

 In relational databases, tables are used to describe the structure of rows.
 By adhering to a predefined schema, drift can generate type-safe code for your database.
-As already shown in the [setup]({{ '../setup.md#database-class' | pageUrl }}) page, drift provides APIs to declare tables in Dart:
+As already shown in the [setup](../setup.md#database-class) page, drift provides APIs to declare tables in Dart:

-{% include "blocks/snippet" snippets = setup name = 'table' %}
+{{ load_snippet('table','lib/snippets/setup/database.dart.excerpt.json') }}

 This page describes the DSL for tables in more detail.